HealthProviders DB is a comprehensive database of healthcare providers, including a complete directory of all Public Health or Welfare Agencies.

 Medicare

-The following are the total number of Public Health or Welfare Agencies who accept Medicare in your state, the number who have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.
+The following are the total number of Public Health or Welfare Agencies that accept Medicare in your state, the number that have opted out of Medicare, and the total number excluded from participation in Medicare nationwide.

 Select the State name above or from the HealthProviders DB App filter panel to show the list of Public Health or Welfare Agencies by State.
 In addition, you can also narrow the list by City and more from the filter panel.